 Since Luna-Glob has always been considered as only a first step in Russian "return to the Moon," developers at NPO Lavochkin conceptualized several follow-on missions during the first decade of the 21st century.
 Return of soil samples was considered as one of the most immediate goals of the long-term program.
 Unlike Soviet soil return missions in the 1970s, which were limited to a single and largely random sampling location, the new-generation program was expected to take advantage of robotic rovers.

-A highly intelligent and mobile "Lunokhod" would have a task of carefully selecting and picking up samples from various locations within their 30-kilometer range in the polar regions of the Moon.
-The rovers would then load up to one kilogram of samples into the return rocket, which would be delivered to the Moon in a separate mission.
+A pair of highly intelligent and mobile "Lunokhods" would have a task of carefully selecting and picking up samples from various locations within their 30-kilometer range in the polar regions of the Moon.
+The rovers would then load up to one kilogram of samples into a return rocket, which would be first delivered to the Moon in a separate mission.
 As many as six or seven samples from different locations would be unloaded from rovers into the return rocket.

 In addition to its scientific return, the Luna-Grunt mission was intended to develop spacecraft platforms, which would later be adapted in the next phase of the lunar exploration, such as the Lunny Poligon (Lunar Range) project.
 Moreover, rovers from the Luna-Grunt project, which would be designed to operate on the Moon for at least half a decade, could become the first components of the robotic lunar base to be built within the Lunnny Poligon project on the South Pole of the Moon.

 Changes in the project